2006-2012 Toyota RAV4: problems, pros and cons, photos

 |2006-2010 RAV4 2WD 3.5L V6 auto

 |2011, 2012 RAV4 2WD 3.5L V6 auto

 The 4-cylinder Toyota RAV4 has one of the best gas mileage ratings for a non-hybrid SUV with all-wheel drive.

 The 2006-2008 2.4L 4-cylinder AWD Toyota RAV4 gets 20 mpg city and 25 mpg highway (11.8/9.4 L/100 km).

 The 2009-2012 2.5L 4-cylinder AWD RAV4 is rated at 21/27 mpg (11.2/8.7 L/100 km).

-4WD: The RAV4 all-wheel drive system has an electronic controlled coupling to distribute torque between the front and rear wheels.
-It allows the RAV4 to switch from FWD to 4WD automatically and seamlessly when needed.
+The RAV4 all-wheel drive system has an electronic controlled coupling to distribute the torque to the rear wheels.
+This allows the RAV4 to switch from FWD to 4WD automatically when needed.
 We drove the 4WD RAV4 in various snowy and icy conditions, and with winter tires it felt secure.
-All V6 RAV4 models as well as all 4-cylinder models with a third-row seat come standard with Hill-start Assist Control (HAC) and Downhill Assist Control (DAC).
+All V6 RAV4 models, as well as all 4-cylinder models with third-row seating, come standard with Hill-start Assist Control (HAC) and Downhill Assist Control (DAC).